logstash-plugins/logstash-output-google_pubsub/README.md

 # Logstash Output Google Pubsub

-A LogStash plugin to upload log events to https://cloud.google.com/pubsub/[Google Cloud Pubsub].
+A Logstash plugin to upload log events to https://cloud.google.com/pubsub/[Google Cloud Pubsub].
 Events are batched and uploaded in the background for the sake of efficiency.
 Message payloads are serialized JSON representations of the events.

 Example use-cases:

  * Stream events to Dataproc via Pub/Sub for real-time analysis.
- * Forward events from an on-prem datacenter to the LogStash in the cloud.
+ * Forward events from an on-prem datacenter to the Logstash in the cloud.
  * Use Pub/Sub as an scalable buffer to even out event flow between processing steps.

 Note: While this project is partially maintained by Google, this is not an official Google product.